 Are There Advantages to Using Consular Processing for a Green Card?

 Sometimes there are advantages to using consular processing, as you are able to work in your home country and don’t have to worry about your visa status in the United States until a decision is reached about your case.
 If you are not granted a visa, there are no worries about being forced to leave the US.
 These considerations should not be taken lightly.

 Don’t put your chances of getting a green card at risk by trying to do it all yourself.
 Call us today at 408-292-7995, or contact us online to schedule your consultation.

 The Process Of Getting A Green Card While Abroad

 To be eligible for permanent residency application via consular processing, a U.S. citizen or permanent resident family member or U.S. employer generally must file a petition on your behalf.
 We can help you sort your options for gaining eligibility.
 Once that is done, we will help you file the appropriate petition, based on who is sponsoring your application.
 We are familiar with advance parole, returning resident visas, fiancé visas and many others.

 Before your interview at the U.S. consular office nearest you, we will help you prepare.
 You will know what to expect and what questions you are likely to receive.

 Obtaining green card status through consular process can be complex and time-consuming.
 An experienced attorney’s assistance is the best way to shorten the process and maximize the chances of success.
 We can help you reunite with family, advance your career or achieve your other dreams of living in the United States.

-Contact Yemi Getachew Immigration Law Office, P.C., at 408-292-7995 to discuss obtaining permanent resident status for yourself, a family member or employee.
+Contact Getachew & Ansari Immigration Attorneys, P.C. at 408-292-7995 to discuss obtaining permanent resident status for yourself, a family member or employee.
 Know your options and what is required before you get started.